-The data shown in Figure 16 are for the calculated vs. the predicted RAAN.
+The data shown in Figure 16 are for the calculated RAAN vs. predicted RAAN.
 Here it is shown clearly that the RAAN calculation for functional CTs, which nominally have 0° inclination, are erroneous.
-The non-functional CTs have good agreement with the predicted value of RAAN, showing that the calculation of RAAN is a valid calculation.
+Nonfunctional CTs have good agreement with the predicted value of RAAN, showing that the calculation of RAAN is a valid calculation.